 St. Johns County School Board sponsored FCTC as Florida's first postsecondary charter technical career center.
-First Coast Technical College is located in St. Augustine and serves the tri-county area of St. Johns, Clay, and Putnam counties.
-The St. Johns School District opened a new public high school, St. Johns Technical High School, on the campus of FCTC in 2004 which incorporated the model of First Coast Technical High School and First Coast Skills Academy.
-First Coast Technical College's mission is to -provide comprehensive, innovative technical and academic education and customized training to meet the needs of the community."
-First Coast Technical College serves both adults and dually enrolled secondary students through joint programs with St. Johns Technical High School.
+First Coast Technical College's main and public science campuses are located in St. Augustine with two additional branch campuses in Putnam County.
+FCTC serves the tri-county area of St. Johns, Clay, and Putnam counties.
+First Coast Technical College's mission is to -prvide career, technical and adult education to meet the changing needs of students, businesses, and the workforce."
+First Coast Technical College serves both adults and dually enrolled secondary students.

-First Coast Technical College offers adult basic education programs, sixteen postsecondary career certificate programs, and an electrical apprenticeship program.
+First Coast Technical College offers adult basic education programs, 34 postsecondary career certificate programs, continuing workforce education, and culinary and electrical apprenticeship programs.
 All career and technical training programs are supported by steering committees comprising members from business and industry.
 Career and technical training programs are competency based, with curriculum provided by the state and enhanced with input from business and industry to ensure that training meets industry standards.